In our beginner's guide to SEO, we show you how it works and how to use it to improve search visibility and user experience.

 The better the user experience and the more relevant your content is, the more you’ll be rewarded.

 2. Make your websites mobile-friendly

 Google uses mobile-first indexing for their search algorithms.

-This means that they’ll look at the mobile version of your site first when calculating your rankings.
+This means that they’ll look at the mobile version of your site first when crawling and adding pages to its index.

-This isn’t just important for good SEO, but for your customers too.
+This isn’t just important for SEO, but for your customers too.